Alexander Temple: Family

 Temple was knighted at the Tower of London by James I following the King's accession to the English throne – one of many members of the gentry who were knighted during the first years of the King's reign.

 Following the death of his first wife, Sir Alexander moved to Chadwell St Mary in Essex where he established a deer park.
+At this time, his portrait was painted by Cornelius Johnson - one of a number of Temple family portraits in the Lenthall picture collection.

 In the early 1620s, he married Mary Bankworth (who was previously married to John Busbridge), and moved to Haremere Hall in Etchingham, Sussex.

 Temple died in 1629 and was buried in Rochester Cathedral.

 Education

 Temple was probably admitted to New College, Oxford in 1599.
 He was admitted to Lincoln's Inn in April 1600.

 Public Offices

 Temple became a Sussex JP in 1622.

 In 1604, Temple was elected as an assistant warden of the Rochester Bridge Trust.
 He continued to serve on the court in various roles for the following eleven years.
 Temple was chosen as the senior warden in 1606 and the junior warden in 1612.

-Temple was nominated as MP for Boston in 1621, but lost out to Sir Thomas Cheeke.
+Temple was nominated as MP for Boston in 1621 by the Earl of Lincoln, but lost out to Sir Thomas Cheeke.

 In 1624, Temple tried to take the Winchelsea parliamentary seat from the control of the Finch family and succeeded in having John Finch's return invalidated.
 However Temple was defeated in the subsequent by-election.

 In 1626, Temple was elected to the 2nd Parliament of King Charles I as MP for Sussex.
 Temple made six recorded speeches during this parliament.
 He was also appointed to 39 committees.